12th SS Panzer Division Hitlerjugend: Normandy

 On 6 June 1944, the division, along with the 21st Panzer Division, were the closest Panzer divisions to the landing beaches but they were unable to move until ordered by the Oberkommando der Wehrmacht (OKW, armed forces high command).
-The division was ordered to the front at 14:30 hours on 6 June, over twelve hours after the first reports of the landings.
-Prior to this Field Marshal Gerd von Rundstedt had ordered over half of the division to deal with a parachute landing on the coast near Lisieux which was found to be dummies from Operation Titanic.
+Initially placed under LXXXI Infantry Corps It was only ordered to the front at 14:30 hours on 6 June, over twelve hours after the first reports of the landings.
+Prior to this Field Marshal Gerd von Rundstedt had ordered over half of the division (the 25th and 26th Panzergrenadier regiments) to deal with a parachute landing on the coast near Lisieux which was found to be dummies dropped by Operation Titanic specifically to confuse and draw off German forces.
+It was placed under the 1st SS Panzer Corps and ordered to Carpiquet to the west of Caen, about 50 miles away.

-The division's advance to the areas near the British–Canadian landing beaches of Sword and Juno proceeded slowly due to Allied air attacks.
-The first units of the 12th SS reached their assembly area near Evrecy at 22:00 hours on 6 June but the Panther battalion ran out of fuel east of the Orne River.
+The division's advance to the areas near the British–Canadian landing beaches of Sword and Juno proceeded slowly due to Allied air attacks slowing them to 4 miles per hour preventing their intervention in the first day of the landings.
+The first units of the 12th SS reached their assembly area near Evrecy at 22:00 hours on 6 June but the Panther tank battalion ran out of fuel east of the Orne River.
 According to Marc Milner, "[t]his was just the first example of sloppy staff work and command and control that characterized 12th SS Division's experience in the beachhead battles".